nlhomme/docker-minecraft_server_1-12/README.md

 - Take in charge your already existing minecraft world.
 - Install the minecraft version of your choice (currently installs 1.12)
 - Fix this problem: when the container is stopped, everythin is lost.
 I don't now (for the moment) stop it properly...
+- At the end of the installation wiezard, tell the user that the systemd service has been started correctly